Classification of tight contact structures on small Seifert fibered L-spaces: Introduction

-To paraphrase, in the language of bundle-homotopic invariants all tight structures on small Seifert fibered $L$-spaces (when $e_0\neq -1$ all tight structures are Stein fillable according to previous results) satisfy the equality $d_3(\xi) = d(M,\mathbf t_\xi)$.
-Further, they admit ``almost overtwisted'' property of being classified by homotopic invariants.
+\proof If there are less than three singular fibers, the manifold considered is a lens space.
+Here as well as when $e_0\neq -1$, all tight structures are Stein fillable according to previous results \cite{E,Ho.I,Wu,GLS0,G}.
+By that and Theorem \ref{thm} above, tight structure on any considered $M$ has non-vanishing contact invariant.

+The fillable structures are classified by the contact invariant due to Plamenevskaya \cite{P}.
+In fact, for $L$-spaces the non-trivial contact invariant of $\xi$ is the unique generator of $\widehat{HF}(-M,\mathbf t_{\xi})$, hence $\xi$ is the only tight representative of its induced $\spinc$ structure.
+Its $3$-dimensional invariant $d_3(\xi)$ is specified as the absolute grading of the contact invariant, which equals $d(M,\mathbf t_\xi)$. \endproof

+Our result reduces the classification problem to a well-understood computation of invariants.
+Although our method does not result in the number of tight structures on a given small Seifert manifold, the problem is translated to a completely combinatorial (so not geometric) count.
+Indeed, in any special case the number can be easily determined by, say, a computer calculation (as here both $d_3$ and $d$ are computable, and the $\spinc$ structure can be given as an element of $H_1$).
+What is more, since there is a surgery presentation of considered contact manifolds, we have a very explicit description of tight structures.

-\begin{remark} In contrast to $e_0\neq -1$ cases, not all tight structures on $M(-1;r_1,r_2,r_3)$ are fillable.
+\begin{remark} In contrast to the cases with $e_0\neq -1$, not all tight structures on $M(-1;r_1,r_2,r_3)$ are fillable.
 Whenever $r_1+r_2<1$, in the language of \cite{LL} for manifolds of special type, the existence of Stein filling is even topologically obstructed.
-And as all contact structures of the form given by Figure \ref{fig:SFS} are known to be planar \cite{LS.III}, the result of \cite{W} implies they are not fillable at all.
-When $r_1\geq r_2\geq \frac{1}{2}$ there exist Stein fillable as well as non-fillable structures, as shown in \cite{GLS}. \end{remark}
+And as all contact structures of the form given by Figure \ref{fig:SFS} are known to be supported by open books with planar pages \cite{LS.III}, the theorem of Wendl \cite{W} implies they are not fillable at all.
+Most manifolds with $r_1+r_2\geq 1$ admit Stein fillable as well as non-fillable tight structures, as specified in \cite{M}. \end{remark}